IsaPeter/contentSearch/README.md

 # contentSearch
 This tool is a Python implementation of Gobuster and other directory brute-force tools.
 This tool is not intended to replace other tools, the reason why I wrote this, that educational purposes only.
-I would like to know better what, and how directory brute-forcing works.
+I would like to know better what, and how directory brute-forcing works, so I wrote this tool.

 ## Usage